 Furthermore, at the center of their arsenal rests a series of highly advanced Battle Suits that enhance the team’s already exceptional abilities to new heights, with a wide array of firearms and other types of weaponry tailor-picked to each team member’s corresponding aptitudes.
+The Battle Suits owe their unique technology and design to the legacy of the now near-extinct Nasivern race.

-The Gestalt initiative was assigned its own separate enclave, and allowed to operate independently from the rest of the nation’s security forces — which, as evidence may suggest, could be compromised by Vaifen’s enemies, both internal and external.
-No expense was spared in the creation of Gestalt — as the security and peace of Vaifen demanded it so.
+The unit was assigned its own separate enclave, located at the outskirts of Vaifen’s capital, the crown city of Ternion.
+No expenses were spared in the creation of Gestalt, as the security and peace of Vaifen demanded it so.

 The initiative is not without its detractors, however, made worse by the fact that the Nation’s regent forcefully exerted his will to authorize and implement Gestalt without undergoing through the due legislative process that a project of such nature calls for.